streetwriters/notesnook/README.md

 4. NPM — listed here because we **don't** use Yarn or PNPM or XYZ across any of our projects.
 5. Lerna & Nx — maintaining monorepos is hard but Nx makes it easier.

-> **Note: Each project in the monorepo contains its own architecture details which you can refer to.**
+> **Note: Each project in the monorepo contains its own architecture details, which you can refer to.**

 ### Monorepo structure